Talking (and

 when I was a boy, all scientists agreed that the facial angle

-was the one certain and only test of moral attitude and intellectual
+was the one certain and only test of moral attitude and

 power; but that opinion is not universally abandoned. and the